What is Deep Vein Thrombosis

 Every year, as many as 900,000 people in the United States are affected by deep vein thrombosis (DVT) and pulmonary embolism (PE).
 About 100,000 die from this vascular disease.
 Having DVT or PE blood clots can be life-threatening.
 DVT and PE blood clots are serious but treatable conditions.
 Arm yourself with the right information to treat and prevent blood clots.

 Sitting for an extended period is a risk factor for DVT.
-This is due to the blood pooling in the legs, and it may clot.
+This is due to the blood pooling in the legs, which may clot.
 Other medical conditions such as family history, being pregnant, overweight, and history of clotting may be at risk.
 Additionally, 40 different factors can put you at risk of DVT.

 Signs and symptoms of DVT include